xiongb/pitaya/docs/features.md

 By default the routing function chooses one instance of the target server type at random.
 Custom functions can be defined to change this behavior.

+#### Rate limiting
+By adding a routing function, it is possible to wrap it with a rate limiting logic by using WithRateLimiting function.
+The requests counts and management is done on player's session, therefore it happens even before session bind.
+The used algorithm is the Leaky Bucket.

 ## Message push

 Messages can be pushed to users without previous information about either session or connection status.
 These push messages have a route (so that the client can identify the source and treat properly), the message, the target ids and the server type the client is expected to be connected to.